What's New?

 More XH648 Shots

-Member Brian Martin has sent some recent photos by Pete Biggadike of 214 Sqn of the initial rollout of XH648 - the last two point Victor tanker - now in the Projects section.
+Member Brian Martin has sent photos by Pete Biggadike of 214 Sqn of the initial rollout of XH648 - the last two point Victor tanker - now in the Projects section.
 She looks pretty good even without the wingtips and T tail...

 Joint 55 / 57 tanker squadrons re-union at Kings Lynn & Marham, April 2022